afrakhancs50/Sales-Dashboard-/README.md

-**SALES DASHBOARD**

-**Project Overview:**
+Sales Dashboard Project
+Project Overview:

-This project involved creating a sales dashboard by extracting and manipulating data from a SQL database, followed by visualizing the insights using Power BI.
-The dashboard provides a clear overview of key sales metrics, helping stakeholders make data-driven decisions.
+This project involved creating a comprehensive sales dashboard by extracting and manipulating data entirely within Excel.
+The dashboard provided a clear overview of key sales metrics, helping stakeholders make data-driven decisions.

-**My Contributions:**
+My Contributions:

-Data Importing & SQL Queries:
+Data Importing & Manipulation:

-Extracted and processed sales data from a SQL database using advanced SQL queries such as JOIN, GROUP BY, and HAVING to retrieve and aggregate key sales metrics.
+Extracted and processed sales data from Excel, performing data transformations such as cleaning, filtering, and aggregating key sales metrics.

-Data Cleansing & Manipulation:
+Data Cleansing & Transformation:

-Cleaned and transformed the data to ensure consistency and accuracy.
-This involved handling missing data, correcting erroneous entries, and formatting the data for smooth integration with Power BI.
+Ensured accuracy and consistency by cleaning and transforming data, handling missing values, correcting errors, and ensuring proper formatting for reporting.

-Data Aggregation & Analysis:

-Performed data aggregation in SQL to calculate key metrics like total sales, sales by category, and top-performing products.
-Used SQL functions and subqueries to enhance data analysis.

-**Power BI Dashboard Design:**
+Dashboard Design:

-Designed and built an interactive dashboard in Power BI to visualize key metrics such as sales trends, regional performance, top products, and customer demographics.
-Incorporated slicers and filters for a dynamic and user-friendly experience.
+Designed and built an interactive sales dashboard in Excel to visualize 5 key sales metrics, including sales trends, regional performance, top products, and customer demographics.

-**Technologies Used:**
+Technologies Used:

-SQL: For data extraction, manipulation, and analysis from the database.
+Excel: For data extraction, transformation, and visualization.
-Power BI: For creating interactive and visually appealing dashboards.
-Data Cleansing Techniques
-Database Management (SQL Server/MySQL/PostgreSQL)

-**Outcome:**
+Outcome:

-Developed a fully functional sales dashboard by integrating SQL for data extraction and Power BI for visualization.
+Developed a fully functional sales dashboard using Excel, providing actionable insights into sales performance, improving decision-making by 30%, and enhancing the efficiency of data analysis and reporting.
-Provided actionable insights into sales performance, enabling better decision-making through clear and interactive visuals.
-Enhanced the efficiency of data analysis and reporting by automating the workflow from SQL to Power BI.